JasmineW2812/NEXTGroup3Jasmine/week5/week5.md

 **Individual:**
   Refined answer options for text based answers,
-  Wrote the sql which connects the answers to a specific role in the database, [roles.sql] Created front end to the text based answer page, [app.css, TBQuestion.razor] Created layout front end with the next logo [NavMenu.razor]
+  Wrote the sql which connects the answers to a specific role in the database, [roles.sql] Created front end to the text based answer page, [app.css] Created layout front end with the next logo [NavMenu.razor]

   ### Issues